john-wigg/LaserDiodeDriverUI/README.md

 1. If EMU is not installed yet (in Micro-Manager, check *Plugins* -> *User Interface*), please install [EMU](https://micro-manager.org/wiki/EMU) first according to the link.

-1. Copy the provided .jar file from the [latest release](https://github.com/john-wigg/LaserDiodeDriverUI/releases/tag/v0.3) to *ImageJ* -> *EMU*
+1. Copy the provided .jar file of the [latest release](https://github.com/john-wigg/LaserDiodeDriverUI/releases/tag/v0.3) to *ImageJ* -> *EMU* (On Microsoft Windows it is *Micro-Manager* -> *EMU*).
+If the EMU folder doesn't exist yet, please create one.

-1. Configure your desired UI
+1. Configure your desired UI or copy a pre-configured example available from [here](https://github.com/john-wigg/LaserDiodeDriverUI/tree/master/default%20config) into the EMU folder.

 #### Dark grey design example